miraakx/lox/README.md

 * parser.rs

 Performs parsing by applying the grammatical rules of the language.
 It uses a recursive descent algorithm starting with the lowest precedence grammatical rules.
 It does not perform backtracking and only admits a single lookahead.
+The single look ahead functionality is provided by the struct `Peekable`.

 * resolver.rs